What Is an Apgar Score?

 - Oxygen: If the baby has trouble breathing, an oxygen mask may be used.
 They may need a breathing tube if they still aren’t breathing on their own within a few minutes.

-- Physical stimulation: Drying off or stimulating the baby can help get their heartbeat to a regular rate.
+- Physical stimulation: Drying off or stimulating the baby can help get their heartbeat to a regular rate, initiate a cry, and increase respiratory effort.

-- Suctioning: If the baby’s airways are obstructed, they may need to be suctioned.
+- Suctioning: If the baby’s airways are obstructed by fluid, they may need to be suctioned.

 - Other interventions: Medications or fluids may be given through the umbilical cord to help strengthen the baby’s heartbeat.